turingschool/front-end-curriculum/lessons/module-3/react-router-v5.md

 The Router's history is getting out of sync from jest-dom's history.

 We can do one of two things:
-1. Create a custom history object and pass it to the BrowserRouter
+1. Create a custom history object and pass it to a Router (NOT a BrowserRouter)
 2. Use a [Memory Router](https://reacttraining.com/react-router/web/api/MemoryRouter)

 Let's look at both of these solutions.